-Essential Fish Habitat-Essential Fish Habitat (EFH) means those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity.
+Essential Fish Habitat

+EFH is defined as those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity.
 EFH for Pacific salmon includes all those streams, lakes, ponds, wetlands, and other currently viable waterbodies and most of the habitat historically accessible to salmon in Washington, Oregon, Idaho, and California (PFMC, 1999).
 Exceptions include cases in which long-standing naturally occurring barriers (e.g., natural waterfalls in existence for several hundred years) or specifically identified human-made barriers (e.g., dams) represent the current upstream extent of Pacific salmon access (PFMC, 1999).
 Additionally, some areas that are the focus of reintroductions under section 10(j) of the ESA may be excluded from EFH.

 NMFS notes that there are four salmon ESUs that are not listed under the ESA with EFH within the project area: (1) Upper Columbia summer/fall Chinook salmon, (2) Middle Columbia River spring Chinook salmon, (3) Okanogan River sockeye salmon, and (4) Lake Wenatchee sockeye salmon (PFMC, 2014).
-The following three USGS Hydrologic Units contain EFH for Chinook and sockeye salmon and are in the vicinity of the proposed project; (1) Middle
+The following three USGS Hydrologic Units contain EFH for Chinook and sockeye salmon and are in the vicinity of the proposed project; (1) Middle Columbia-Hood - 17070105, (2) Middle Columbia-Lake Wallula - 17070101, and (3) Klickitat - 17070106 (PFMC, 2014).

-&lt;sup>48 NOAA Fisheries delineated eight recovery domains, or geographic recovery planning areas, for the ESA-listed salmon and steelhead population on the West Coast.
+&lt;sup>64 NOAA Fisheries delineated eight recovery domains, or geographic recovery planning areas, for the ESA-listed salmon and steelhead population on the West Coast.
 The seven other recovery domains are: Puget Sound, Interior Columbia, Oregon Coast, Southern Oregon/Northern California Coast, North-Central California Coast, California Central Valley, and South-Central/Southern California Coast.